Panduprayudi/Panduprayudi/README.md

 - 👋 Hi, I’m @Panduprayudi
-- 👀 I’m interested in = IT
+- 👀 I'm a web developer
-- 🌱 I’m currently learning = HTML, CSS & JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
-- 💞️ I’m looking to collaborate on = Solo Player
+- 💞️ I'm a single player
-- 📫 How to reach me = Ada deeh
+- 📫 Call me Pandu

 <!---
 Panduprayudi/Panduprayudi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.